 Removing covers.
 When covers are removed from enclosed spaces, the opening shall be promptly guarded by a railing, temporary cover, or other barrier designed to prevent an accidental fall through the opening and to protect employees working in the space from objects entering the space.

 Hazardous atmosphere.
-Employees may not enter any enclosed space while it contains a hazardous atmosphere, unless the entry conforms to the permitrequired confined spaces standard in § 1910.146 of this chapter.
+Employees may not enter any enclosed space while it contains a hazardous atmosphere, unless the entry conforms to the confined spaces in construction standard in subpart AA of this part.